Blizzard warnings posted from Colorado to Minnesota

 "The problem is that we're not getting any time for the water to recede and things to dry out, so the levees can't be fixed; houses can't be fixed; crops can't be planted," he said.
 "And the last spring forecast I saw does not look favorable for us at all.
 It looks to be a very wet spring."

-Associated Press writers Margery Beck in Omaha, Nebraska; and Steve Karnowski in St. Paul, Minnesota, contributed to this story.
+Associated Press writers Colleen Slevin in Denver; Alan Clendenning in Phoenix; Margery Beck in Omaha, Nebraska; Tim Talley in Oklahoma City; and Steve Karnowski in St. Paul, Minnesota, contributed to this story.